Anbangbang Billabong walk

-Soak up the serenity of Anbangbang Billabong on this short circular walk - with Nourlangie forming a spectacular backdrop.
+Soak up the serenity of Anbangbang Billabong on this short circular walk with Burrungkuy (Nourlangie) forming a spectacular backdrop.

-Take your binoculars, camera or sketch book as this billabong hosts magpie geese, green pygmy geese, egrets, comb-crested jacanas, cormorants, corellas and red-tailed black cockatoos, just to name a few!
+Take your binoculars, camera or sketch book with you – this billabong hosts magpie geese, green pygmy geese, egrets, comb-crested jacanas, cormorants, corellas and red-tailed black cockatoos, just to name a few!

 The fringing woodlands are home to more species of plants and animals than any other Kakadu habitat.
 In the early mornings and evenings, agile wallabies move out of the woodlands to graze beneath the paperbark trees by the billabong.

-In the creation era, a male and female badbong (short-eared rock wallabies) travelled through this area.
+In the creation era, a male and female badbong (short-eared rock wallaby) travelled through this area.
 They cut two crevices in Nawurlandja and parted the trees to form Anbangbang Billabong.

 Bininj used the plants in these habitats for food, tools, weapons, shelter, decoration, musical instruments and medicine.